-This article was co-authored by Damian Rohraff and Ryan Jansen.
-It first appeared on Energy and Mines.
+This article first appeared on Energy and Mines.

 There are several off-grid communities and industrial sites in Saskatchewan that use diesel generators to meet their electrical power needs.
 Generally these systems are able to perform their basic function and provide reliable power.
 However, they present some challenges as well.
 Fuel costs make up the bulk of operational expenditures for these systems.
 There are also financial and environmental risks associated with the transport and storage of this fuel.
 These costs and risks increase with the size of the site, as well as the level of difficulty involved with accessing the site.
 A generator, by principle, follows the electrical load, which leads to inefficiencies as the engine operates outside of its optimal range.
 This results in excessive fuel consumption, increased pollution and more frequent maintenance.

 The need to improve overall efficiency of power generation has become a priority, especially as fuel prices increase and as mine development expands into more remote locations.
 Such a need was identified at one of the mine sites we're remediating, the former Gunnar uranium mine and mill site, as part of Project CLEANS (Cleanup of Abandoned Northern Sites).

 Project CLEANS involves remediating 37 abandoned uranium mine and mill sites in northern Saskatchewan.
 An operating camp has been established at Gunnar, which is located on the north shore of Lake Athabasca.